BrookeBergin/BrookeBergin/README.md

 * Azure Cloud Tools (pipelines, Blob data storage, and machine learning)
 * SQL server design, creation, and querying

+<a href="https://ai.tsmfinancialmodels.com/">Click here to see a tool I developed as an intern!</a>

 # Let's connect!
 Reach out anytime at brookebergin27@gmail.com, or <a href="https://linkedin.com/in/brooke-bergin">connect with me on LinkedIn</a>